statemindio/fang/howto_run.md

 ### Running the Generator service

-The generator is anchored to one of the vyper versions in a differential fuzzing set-up.
+The `generator` is anchored to one of the `vyper` versions in a differential fuzzing set-up.
-The generator service must run in the same virtual environment (as in having the same dependencies) as one of the runner services.
+The `generator` service must run in the environment with the `vyper` version that `converter` is adapted to, it can be run in the same virtual environment as one of `runner` services (depending on the anchored version for cross-version).

 Compile the proto file: